Course Management

 3. Enter the season information that corresponds to the timing of the Course.

-4. Enter a Venue Map.
+4. Enter a Pricing Map.

 If you have not set up a Venue specifically for Courses, you may want to do so.
 It can be a Festival Seating (or General Admission) map, but one needs to be entered here.
-Click here for information about setting up a new Venue Map.
+Click here for information about setting up a new Pricing Map.

 5. Ticket information does not have to be entered if no tickets will be printed for the course.